Rise to Success: Career Highlights of Kristaps Porziņģis

 On February 11, 2015, Kristaps Porziņģis scored a season-high 19 points against Turów Zgorzelec in the EuroCup.

-On April 16, 2015, Kristaps Porziņģis entered the 2015 NBA draft and was projected as a lottery pick and a potential top-five selection.
+On April 16, 2015, Kristaps Porziņģis officially entered the 2015 NBA draft, after gaining another season of experience.
+He was considered a lottery pick and a potential top-five selection.

 June 2015: Drafted by the New York Knicks

-On June 25, 2015, Kristaps Porziņģis was selected with the fourth overall pick in the 2015 NBA draft by the New York Knicks, becoming the highest drafted Latvian and Baltic player in NBA history.
+On June 25, 2015, Kristaps Porziņģis was selected with the fourth overall pick in the 2015 NBA draft by the New York Knicks.
+He became the highest drafted Latvian and Baltic player in NBA history.

 On July 30, 2015, Kristaps Porziņģis signed his rookie-scale contract with the New York Knicks.